 Thinking About Child Foster Care

 Foster care is temporary, substitute parental care for a child until Washington County is able to reunite the child with their biological family or until permanent plans are made.
 Children enter foster care through no fault of their own and have experienced traumatic incidents that lead to their placement out-of-home.
-Learn more about foster care by watching the video below.

 Emergency foster parents accept placement of children in their home on short notice.
 These placements can last anywhere from a few hours to several months.
 Providers have the option to accept placements during business hours only or 24/7.